Understanding Adderall Withdrawal

 A lot of individuals abusing Adderall believe it is safe because the drug is prescribed by doctors.
 Adderall is only safe for adults and children when prescribed by a doctor for a specific disorder such as ADHD.
 Just because children use Adderall does not mean it is safe for everyone.
 Adderall is an extremely strong stimulant.
 Abusing this drug can result in serious and possibly fatal side effects.
 The worst side effect of abusing Adderall is an overdose.

 This can result in liver failure, stroke and heart attack.
-If you use Adderal with other substances including alcohol, the risk of a fatal overdose increases.
+If you use Adderall with other substances including alcohol, the risk of a fatal overdose increases.
 Sales of Adderall XR were banned by the Canadian government in 2005 due to 20 deaths linked to the drug.
 XR is the time-released formula for Adderall.
 Physical changes can be caused by Adderall in the neurocircuitry of the brain.
 The result can be mental disorders including depression and altered behaviors.

 Some people abusing the drug became suicidal after taking Adderall for prolonged time periods.
 Some users have injected the drug directly into their bloodstream because they wanted a better high.
 Although injections of Adderall do result in an intense high, there is a substantial risk of a fatal overdose.
 Athletes using the substance have died due to increased blood pressure resulting in cardiac arrest and stroke.